Need to Know Fair Housing Laws For Residents and Landlords

 Examples of blockbusting would be a realtor/broker stating the crime rate will increase if a protected class moves in.
 Another case could be using fear of decreasing property values to encourage a community to sell.

 Remember, people of a protected class aren’t limited to race or color.
-Blockbusting could occur if an agent uses language or alludes to certain faiths, orientation, familial status, or political affiliation.
+Blockbusting could occur if an agent uses language or alludes to certain faiths, orientations, familial statuses, or political affiliations.

 This offense typically occurs during the lending process.
 Redlining is when a bank or lender refuses a property loan to someone of a protected class.
 It may also include subjection to stricter loan conditions when applying for a loan, especially when compared to those NOT in a protected class.